litmuschaos/litmus/README.md

   for other modes of secret management with Litmus is yet to be tested/implemented.
 - Some chaos experiments make use of the docker api from within the experiment pods, and thereby require the docker socket to be mounted.
 User discretion is advised when allowing developers/devops admins/SREs access for running these experiments.
-- In (rare) cases where chaos experiments make use of privileged containers, the recommended security policies will be shared with users.
+- In (rare) cases where chaos experiments make use of privileged containers, the recommended security policies will be documented.

 ## License
 Litmus is licensed under the Apache License, Version 2.0.
 See [LICENSE](./LICENSE) for the full license text.
 Some of the projects used by the Litmus project may be governed by a different license, please refer to its specific license.